 He nodded.
 “We’re closed on Mondays.
 But, I actually started at the shop the year before.
 We handled some of the community events I think she was a part of.
-There was one at Irma’s school at the start of that school year.
+There was one at Irma’s school at the start of that school year, in 2016.
 We probably met in the mix of everything goin’ on, but you got past me somehow.”

-He had no idea what to say.
+Miguel had no idea what to say.
 His confidence in his ability in the kitchen wasn’t something he ever questioned.
 He knew he sent out good food.
 This was different though.
+It was the first time someone who had been affected by all he put into it communicated the effects it had.
 One hand came up to rub his chin pensively as he carefully considered everything she told him.
 Bringing his eyes up to her from the ground, he smirked seeing her so deep in thought.
 She was going back and forth about something.

 “Whatever it is, querida, the answer is yes.”

 “I get to go down on you in the Benz, cool.
 Let’s go.”
 She reached for her bag.

 Miguel put a hand on her hip stopping her.
 “That wasn’t what you were fightin’ with yourself about.
 And the first time you get me to cum ain’t gonna be when you’re stuck down on your knees anyway.”